aleezazahra01/linkedin-automation/README.md

 # linkedin-automation
-EasyApply linkedin automation made using selenium
+EasyApply linkedin automation made using selenium.

+Warning: The code is hella terrible and ugly.
+Just run the script dawg."It worked on my computer"